-Technological Change and Competition.
+RISK OF TECHNOLOGICAL CHANGE AND COMPETITION.
 The biotechnology industry is subject to rapid and significant technological change.
 Competitors of the Company engaged in all areas of biotechnology in the United States and abroad are numerous and include major pharmaceutical and chemical companies, specialized biotechnology firms, universities and other research institutions.
 There can be no assurance that the Company's competitors will not succeed in developing technologies and products that are more effective than any which have been or are being developed by the Company or which would render the Company's technology and products obsolete and noncompetitive.
+The Company's competitors may also succeed in obtaining patent protection in other intellectual property rights that would block the Company's ability to develop its proposed products.
 Many of these competitors have substantially greater financial and technical resources and production and marketing capabilities than the Company.
 In addition, many of the Company's competitors have significantly greater experience than the Company in preclinical testing and human clinical trials of new or improved pharmaceutical products and in obtaining FDA and other regulatory approvals of products for use in health care.
 The Company has limited experience in conducting and managing preclinical and clinical testing necessary to obtain government approvals.
 Accordingly, the Company's competitors may succeed in obtaining FDA approval for products more rapidly than the Company.
-If the Company commences significant commercial sales of its products, it will also be competing with respect to manufacturing efficiency and marketing capabilities, areas in which it has limited or no experience.
+If the Company commences significant commercial sales of its products, it will also be competing with respect to manufacturing efficiency and marketing capabilities, areas in which it currently has no experience.